Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 - Very low sodium.Contains less than 35 mg of sodium per serving.

 - Choose the right prepared meal.
-If you are buying a frozen meal, make sure that it has less than 500 mg of sodium for the entire meal.
+If you are buying a frozen meal, ensure it has less than 500 mg of sodium for the entire meal.

 - Avoid canned foods.
 Canned foods (or instant soups) are very high in sodium.
 Depending on the brand, it can have more than twice the recommended sodium intake depending on the brand.
 Avoid canned foods unless they are low in sodium.

 - Use herbs and spices.
 Add natural herbs and spices to boost the flavor of your dishes without relying on salt.
-Ensure that they don’t contain any added salt or sodium in the mix.
+Ensure they don’t contain added salt or sodium in the mix.

 - Leave the salt shaker out of your table.
 If the salt is not on your table, you are less likely to put some on your food.